DIAMONDBOBA/ICT171-Assignment-2/Cloud-Project Documentation.md

 Enter domain name (Legout.click).
 In the domain field.
 Select a public hosted zone for the type.
 Click Create Hosted Zone.

+Figure 15: Creation of a Public Hosted Zone for legout.
+Click on Route 53.
 <img width="955" alt="image" src="https://github.com/user-attachments/assets/85b63266-3db4-486d-8261-a7dda3d869be" />